Topological BF Theory construction of twisted dihedral quantum double phases from spontaneous symmetry breaking

-We first note that, in the absence of the $O(2)$ gauge field, the two matter fields are entirely decoupled in model \eqref{eq:LH}, resulting in a multicritical point where the XY and the Ising transition lines intersect.
-Since the two transitions are described by $O(2)$ and $O(1)=\mathbb{Z}_2$ WF universality classes, the starting point of the perturbative RG analysis for \Eq{eq:WF} is the $O(2)\times O(1)$ WF fixed point with $\tilde{\kappa}=0$ and $r_{v,s}>0$.
-At this fixed point, parameters $t_v$, $t_s$, and $\tilde{\kappa}$ are relevant, while $r_v$ and $r_s$ are irrelevant.
-Among the relevant ones, $t_v$ and $t_s$ control the XY and the Ising transitions, respectively, whereas $\tilde{\kappa}$ drives the RG trajectory towards the $O(3)$ WF fixed point of \Eq{eq:WF}, at which $\mathbf{\Phi}_v$ and $\phi_s$ combine into an $O(3)$ vector and the system exhibits an emergent $O(3)$ symmetry.
-Since $t_v$ and $t_s$ perturbations remain relevant in the parameter space of the lattice model, any RG trajectory---as long as it is not the direct trajectory from $O(2)\times O(1)$ to the $O(3)$ WF fixed point---will be driven away from the latter, as illustrated in the left two panels in Fig. \ref{fig:schematic}.
-This suggests the stability of the multicritical point in the phase diagram.
+We first note that, when $\kappa$ is sufficiently small, the $O(2)$ gauge field is decoupled from the matter fields, and the two matter fields become decoupled in model \eqref{eq:LH}, resulting in a multicritical point where the $U(1)$ and the Ising transition lines, with $O(2)$ and $O(1)=\mathbb{Z}_2$ symmetry respectively, intersect with each other.
+The starting point of the perturbative RG analysis for \Eq{eq:WF} is this $O(2)\times O(1)$ symmetric point with $\tilde{\kappa}=0$ and $r_{v,s}>0$, at which parameters $t_v$, $t_s$, and $\tilde{\kappa}$ are relevant, while $r_v$ and $r_s$ are irrelevant.
+Among the relevant ones, $t_v$ and $t_s$ control the $U(1)$ and the Ising transitions, respectively, whereas $\tilde{\kappa}$ drives the RG trajectory towards a correlated fixed point conjectured to have an emergent $O(3)$ symmetry~\cite{Calabrese2003,PhysRevE.88.042141}, at which $\mathbf{\Phi}_v$ and $\phi_s$ combine into an $O(3)$ vector.
+Since $t_v$ and $t_s$ perturbations remain relevant in the parameter space of the lattice model, any RG trajectory---as long as it is not the direct trajectory from $O(2)\times O(1)$ to the $O(3)$ symmetric fixed point---will be driven away from the latter, as illustrated in the left two panels in Fig. \ref{fig:schematic}.
+This supports the stability of the multicritical point in the phase diagram.
 However, if the lattice model allows more relevant perturbations, the multicritical point will be no longer stable, as exemplified in another lattice construction using complex $O(2)$ gauge field given in \cite{supp}.
-We also reiterate that our RG analysis is based on the perturbative expansion in $\kappa$, and might be invalidated with a large enough $\kappa$.
-Nevertheless, a Monte Carlo simulation (see \cite{supp} for details and a detailed RG argument) suggests that for a wide range of $\kappa$ the multicritical point remains stable.
-Such a direct transition between the $D_n$ phase and the $U(1)$ phase at the $O(3)$ WF critical point is similar to the deconfined quantum critical point and SPT transitions \cite{dqcp,Wang2017dqcp,Roberts2019,Senthil2024,Tsui2015,Tsui2017,Chatterjee2023,wu2024}.

 \textit{Confinement effects.---} Increasing of $\kappa$ also induces a two-step confinement of the gauge fields: the $\mathbb{Z}_n$ part of the gauge fields gets confined before the $\mathbb{Z}_2$ part for $n>2$ \cite{Kogut1980,Wu1982}.
 Thus, there exists an intermediate window of $\kappa$ where the phase diagram contains four phases, with $O(2)$, $U(1)$, $\mathbb{Z}_2$ and trivial gauge structures, respectively.
 The universality classes of the transitions among these phases remain unchanged as those in the small $\kappa$ case, and we conjecture that the multicritical point will still be stable.
 In addition, the transition between the $D(D_n)$ and the $D(\mathbb{Z}_2)$ phases and that between the $D(\mathbb{Z}_2)$ and the trivial phases are both described by the deconfinement to confinement transition of the $\mathbb{Z}_n$ gauge theory \cite{Kogut1979,Fradkin1979}.
 A direct transition between the $D(D_n)$ phase and the trivial phase is in principle allowed.
 When $\kappa$ is sufficiently large, the $\mathbb{Z}_2$ part of the gauge fields is further confined through a 3D Ising transition, leaving the $U(1)$ Coulomb and the trivial the only phases in the phase diagram.
 The multicritical point also disappears due to confinement of the Ising field $s_{\mathbf{i}}$.
 The phase diagram slices with intermediate and sufficiently large $\kappa$ are shown in the right two pannels in Fig. \ref{fig:schematic}.